viktorija8902/return-items-page/README.md

 # Bonsai Interview Test

 The goal is to create the single page provided in the `/docs/` folder of this repository.
-This is intentionally striped down to allow for better inspection of your core skills and intuition.
+This is intentionally stripped down to allow for better inspection of your core skills and intuition.

 The components of the page contain the following:
 1. The `return page`. (/docs/return-page.png)